p2pu/course-in-a-box/modules/week-2/_posts/2017-01-04-git-version-control.md

 Using the `git diff` command we can see how all files have changed since their last commit.

-NOTE: this may not return any information on Windows.
+NOTE: this will not return any information on Windows.

 ```bash
 $ git diff